lozyue/lycabinet/README.md

       ajax.post(`system/storage/save`,{
         key: rootName,
       }).then(( { data: resp} )=>{
-        // If the request is success.
+        // If the request is successed.
         if(resp.msg==='ok')
           success(); // Callback.
 No need to given the data.
       }).catch((e)=>{